-There are different types of powers of attorney, which grant your attorney-in-fact different powers:
+There are three different types, which grants your attorney-in-fact different powers:

 - General – A general power of attorney gives your attorney-in-fact broad powers to make business and financial decisions on your behalf such as paying your ongoing expenses, real estate management, filing taxes, and managing your investments.
-A general power of attorney can be used if you are going out of the country for an extended period of time and need someone to manage your daily financial affairs or if you are incapacitated and can no longer handle your financial affairs.
+This type can be used if you are going out of the country for an extended period of time and need someone to manage your daily financial affairs or if you are incapacitated and can no longer handle your financial affairs.

 - Special – A special power of attorney gives your attorney-in-fact authority to act only under specified circumstances.
 For example, you could grant your attorney-in-fact authority to sell your home, run your business, or handle certain transactions on your behalf.
-In a special power of attorney, it is important to be specific as to what powers you want to grant to your attorney-in-fact.
+For this type, it is important to be specific as to what powers you want to grant to your attorney-in-fact.

-- Durable – A durable power of attorney is simply a general power of attorney or special power of attorney.
+- Durable – A durable power of attorney is simply a general or special power of attorney.
 However, “durable” means that the document retains legal effect in the event you become incapacitated.

-The dedicated estate planning attorneys at Mackay and Martin LLP are dedicated to helping your family in the event of your incapacitation and/or unable to take care of your daily affairs.
+The dedicated estate planning attorneys at Mackay and Martin LLP are dedicated to helping your family in the unlikely event of your incapacitation and/or unable to take care of your daily affairs.